Merong Mahawangsa: The legend of Merong Mahawangsa

 The Kedah Annals claimed that Merong was a descendant of Alexander the Great (known in Malay legend as Iskandar Zulkarnain).

 According to the Kedah Annals, Merong was a fighter and ruler from an unknown kingdom.
-He sailed dan ventured around from kingdom to kingdom but spend mostly on his life stayed in Rome.
+He sailed and ventured around from kingdom to kingdom but spent mostly on his life stayed in Rome.
 One day, he left Rome to do some trading in China.
 But then, after he passed the Arabian Sea, he was suddenly attacked by a legendary giant phoenix called Garuda, which destroyed most of Merong's fleet.
 They fled to the nearest land, which is Bujang Valley, where they settled and founded the kingdom of Langkasuka.

 Merong had three sons, Merong Mahapudisat, Ganjil Sarjuna, and Seri Mahawangsa, and a daughter, Raja Puteri, who is the second youngest in the family.

 Merong was the original ruler of Langkasuka before he made his son, Merong Mahapudisat, the king.
 He returned to Rome, leaving his son to rule after.
 His fate was unknown, as some say that he died on his way to Rome.
 His son ruled Langkasuka, along with his descendants, until Phra Ong Mahawangsa converted to Islam and changed the Kingdom of Langkasuka into the Sultanate of Kedah.
 He also changed his name to Sultan Mudzafar Shah.

 Later, the salutation for the king of Langkasuka changed to the Sultanate of Kedah.
 The name 'Langkasuka' can be divided into two parts: for which 'Langka' meant 'the land of glory' in Sanskrit, while 'suka' means 'joy' or 'happiness'.